 Cheng-ting (C.T.)
-Lee, M.D., is a CA-2 at Columbia University Medical Center.
+Lee, M.D., is a Resident at Columbia University Medical Center.
 Dr. Lee has a background in community outreach and advocacy, prior to residency.
 She helped establish the Needle Exchange Program in Dallas, Texas and served as an ASA Delegate and an American Medical Student Association representative at national conferences and legislative meetings in Washington D.C.